openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

-start the thread
+Start the thread with options.

-set blocking to true if you want the mutex to block on lock()
+***note:***

-set verbose to true if you want detailed logging on thread and mutex events
+	Subclasses can directly access the mutex and employ thier own locking strategy.